 First things first -- it's not a Ferris wheel.
 It is, in fact, a "cantilevered observation wheel," with 32 fully enclosed capsules moving at a leisurely 0.6 miles an hour.
 If you're superstitious, don't panic -- it seems the designers were as well, so there's no capsule number 13.

-If you can't stretch to that, then bear in mind that the crowds (and lines) are almost inevitable.
+Bear in mind that the crowds (and lines) are almost inevitable.
 There are two ways to make life easier—by avoiding peak times, or by paying a little extra.

 The London Eye is busiest between 11 a.m. and 3 p.m. during the UK school holidays, and is quieter at the beginning and end of their opening hours, which vary throughout the year.
 As a rough guide, summer hours are 10am -- 8.30pm, and winter hours are 11am -- 6pm, but do check in advance on their site.
 It's worth bearing in mind that it closes for around two weeks every January, for annual maintenance.

-A standard ticket is £26 ($33), if bought in person on the day.
 Upon arrival, there are three lines—one to buy a ticket, one for fast track boarding and one for standard boarding.

 Waterloo station (served by the tube and overland trains) is the closest to the London Eye, at just a five-minute walk away.
 Both Embankment and Charing Cross are fairly close, at around a ten-minute walk.
 Westminster station is a short and picturesque walk over the river.